-- 13.1 A comprehensive joint consultation on the December 2015 Scheme took place with further comprehensive joint consultations taking place in respect of the 2018 reviewed Scheme and 2021 revised Scheme. between November 2014 and February 2015.
-Consultation on this revised Scheme took place in January 2018. - 13.2 Media notifications were issued for the public and a newsletter for staff alerting them to the proposed revisions to the Scheme. - An email address was supplied for people to send their views. - 13.3 The consultation draft revised Scheme was presented to NHS Grampian-Beard and elected members of the Council each time the Scheme was revised. - 13.4 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were followed in respect of the-each-consultation process, which included the following: - 13.4.1 It was a genuine consultation exercise: the views of all participants were valued; - 13.4.2 It was transparent: the results of the consultation exercise were published: - 13.4.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats. - 13.4.4 It was being led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Moray in terms of the content of the revised Scheme; - 13.4.5 It is an on-going dialogue: the revised Integration-Scheme will establish the parameters of the future strategic plans of the IJB. - 13.5 The stakeholders consulted in the development of this revised Scheme were:
+- 13.1 A comprehensive joint consultation on the December 2015 Scheme took place with further comprehensive joint consultations taking place in respect of the 2018 reviewed Scheme and 2021 revised Scheme. - 13.2 Media notifications were issued for the public and a newsletter for staff alerting them to the proposed revisions to the Scheme.An email address was supplied for people to send their views. - 13.3 The consultation draft revised Scheme was presented to NHS Grampian and elected members of the Council each time the Scheme was revised. - 13.4 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were followed in respect of each consultation process, which included the following: - 13.4.1 It was a genuine consultation exercise: the views of all participants were valued;

+- 13.4.2 It was transparent: the results of the consultation exercise were published; - 13.4.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats; - 13.4.4 It was being led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Moray in terms of the content of the revised Scheme; - 13.4.5 It is an on-going dialogue: the revised Scheme will establish the parameters of the future strategic plans of the IJB. - 13.5 The stakeholders consulted in the development of the 2015 Scheme were: